khulnasoft/tracker/docs/docs/install/prerequisites.md

 ## Process capabilities

-Tracee needs non-trivial capabilities to instrument the kernel.
-The easiest way is run Tracee as "privileged" or "root".
+Tracker needs non-trivial capabilities to instrument the kernel.
+The easiest way is run Tracker as "privileged" or "root".

-If you want to run Tracee with "least privileges", here are the required capabilities and justifications:
+If you want to run Tracker with "least privileges", here are the required capabilities and justifications:

 - Manage eBPF maps limits (`CAP_SYS_RESOURCE`)